isaacrankin/launch/README.md

 - Update the example `./src/manifest.json` file with your application details, read about it [here](https://developer.mozilla.org/en-US/docs/Web/Manifest).

-- Update the `./package.json` file with your application details.
+- Update the `./package.json` file with your application details, learn about it [here](https://docs.npmjs.com/files/package.json)

 ## Tests